-- regular meetings with the E-Safety Co-ordinator - reporting to relevant Governors / committee meeting
+- regular meetings with the E-Safety Co-ordinator - reporting to relevant Governors / committee meeting - governors have access to the SENSO monitoring alongside the Headteacher.
+This is monitored during the Autumn term and breaches reviewed.
+Subsequent Governor Visit Reports show outcomes of the review.

-Headteacher and Senior Leaders:
+Headteacher: